rails-on-services/images/sftp/README.md

 #### users.conf

-The SFTP container periodically syncs users from a file `users.conf` at `/opt/sftp/`.
+The SFTP container periodically syncs users from a file `users.conf` at `/opt/sftp/` under the containers which maps to S3 object at `/config/users.conf`.
 The `users.conf` file is following same format as [atmoz/sftp](https://github.com/atmoz/sftp).
 The container will not having any SFTP user until the file is there.

 #### SSH host keys